 Nicholaas Laurens Burman was a Dutch botanist and succeeded his father (Johannes Burman) as the chair at the Athenaeum Illustre of Amsterdam and Hortus Botanicus.
 He was a correspondent of Carl von Linnaeus and eventually joined him at the University of Uppsala in 1870.
 He was the author of Specimen Botanicum de Geraniis in 1759 and Flora Indica in 1768 which was later finished by Johann Gerhard Koenig.
 He named several plant species including the Aloe vera and Citrus limon.

-I am not 100% sure how I came to know this plant.
-It could have been in a box of combination planters that Lowe’s received that were all upside-down.
-They offered me one of the boxes for $3.00 so I couldn’t refuse.
+I came about this plant in a strange way.
+I had bought many plants from Lowe’s in Greenville, Mississippi so the manager of the garden center knew me and had given me some good deals.
+One day I was in the store and several boxes of combination planters came in upsidedown.
+She offered me a box for$3.00 so I accepted.
+This plant happened to be one of the plants in the box.
+I didn’t know the name of the plant so I had to do some research.
+At the time I concluded it was Hemigraphis alternata, possibly the cultivar ‘Exotica’.
 Apparently, we didn’t get along well because the above photo is the only one I have.
 SO, I don’t have much to say about it as far as experience goes.
 When I have adequate conditions, I would like to give this plant a proper try.

 Zones: USDA Zones 10a-11 (30-40° F)

 Light: Sun to part shade

 Water: Consistently moist soil.
 Do not allow to dry out completely.

 Uses: Makes a nice trailing specimen for hanging baskets or a ground cover where cold hardy.